Ursula M. Kuhar, DM

 Director and Assistant Professor of Arts Management

 Ursula Kuhar holds a B.S. in arts administration with honors and MM in music education from Butler University, a diploma from Université de Paris-Sorbonne (Paris, France), and a DM in Voice from Indiana University’s Jacobs School of Music.
-Kuhar’s areas of expertise include orchestra/opera management, arts policy and cultural diplomacy.
+Kuhar’s areas of expertise include orchestra/opera management, Leonard Bernstein and 20th century American song, arts policy and cultural diplomacy.
 Previously, she was on the faculty of the arts administration program at Indiana University’s School of Public and Environmental Affairs.
-She has worked in development and education/outreach with Indianapolis Children’s Choir, Community Hospital Foundation of Indiana and Opera Columbus, and is also a consultant specializing in the areas of community engagement and arts advocacy.
+She has worked in development and education/outreach with Indianapolis Children’s Choir, Community Hospital Foundation of Indiana and Opera Columbus, and is also a consultant specializing in the areas of strategic planning, community engagement, and arts advocacy.
+She is currently conducting extensive research on professional-based mentorship in arts management and is a contributing writer for Americans for the Arts' ARTSblog.
 Kuhar has been a recipient of numerous honors and awards, including Pi Kappa Lambda, Phi Sigma Iota and fellowships from Butler University and Indiana University.
-Her professional associations include Americans for the Arts, Association of Arts Administration Educators, League of American Orchestras and Music Educators National Conference.
-An active performer, she has sung in opera houses and concert halls throughout Europe and the Americas and was a 2011 Metropolitan Opera National Council Auditions Regional Finalist.
+Her professional associations include Americans for the Arts, Association of Arts Administration Educators, National Association for Music Education, and National Association of Teachers of Singing.

 Karol A. Lawson, Ph.D.